Refresher: What is Coast FIRE?

 Keep in mind that all jobs have their pros and cons, including those on this list.
 If there was such a thing as a “perfect” job, everybody would be chasing it!

 Were you one of those people in school who was always helping to explain concepts to your peers?
 If you have deep proficiency in an academic subject and have excellent communication skills, then being a tutor could be a great Coast FIRE job for you.
 There are several paths you can take to become a tutor, including working for a national tutoring company, a test prep company, an online tutoring service, or being self-employed.
-Hourly pay for tutors start out at about $20 per hour but it is possible to earn much more.
+Hourly pay for tutors starts out at about $20 per hour but it is possible to earn much more.
 Depending on which tutoring path you take, it is possible to have a highly flexible schedule and work completely remotely with students.

 Copywriters write clear and compelling copy to sell products and educate customers.
 Your writing often ends up on websites, product descriptions, emails, ads, newsletters, white papers, and on social media.
 About 65% of copywriters work on a freelance basis, and this field is very remote-friendly.
 Starting pay is around $20 per hour, but the sky is the limit as you improve and build your experience.
 To land work as a copywriter, it helps to build out your portfolio and do spec work to show off your skills to potential clients.